dkaip/jvulkan/README.md

 Enter the following <code>gradle</code> command:

-<code>gradle assemble test</code>
+<code>gradle assemble</code>

-This compiles and creates a jar file with the appropriate files and runs the unit tests.
+This compiles and creates a jar file with the appropriate files.

 The result of a successful build is file <code>jvulkan.jar</code> found in the <code>build/libs</code> directory.